Htipiti

 - Stir in 2 tablespoons of the olive oil and transfer the htipiti to a serving bowl.
 Drizzle with the remaining olive oil and serve with wedges of pita or slices of crusty bread.

-Htipiti Variations
+Htipiti Notes and Variations

 - Add a couple minced cloves of garlic or some chopped sun-dried tomatoes.